 "This is a social crime which depends on the man and the woman.
 It is sometimes right and sometimes wrong."

 Babulal Gaur Yadav (Bharatiya Janata Party) gave this defense of rape after the 2014 Badaun gang rape.
 Even the party distanced itself from the Indian politician, saying it was only his personal opinion.

 Sarah Palin (Republican) told NRA members that this is what terrorists would know if she "were in charge."
 And thus, she reminded us, again, why she didn't snag that Vice Presidential position a few years back.

-#21 on The Most Annoying TV Hostssee more on Sarah Palin
+#43 on The Best Political Nicknamessee more on Sarah Palin

 "Does anyone not believe that Congressman Annie Kuster is as ugly as sin?
 And I hope I haven't offended sin."